majiiidh/Hyperliquid_Withdraw/README.md

 - This repository is for **educational purposes only**.

 ---
-**Install dependencies:**
+**Installation**

+Install the required dependencies:

 ```
 pip install eth-account hyperliquid-python-sdk
 ```

 ---
-**Undelegate stake from a validator:**
+**Undelegate stake from a validator**

-When you delegate HYPE to a validator, there’s a 1-day lockup period.
-After that period, you can undelegate your tokens, and they are immediately available in your staking account after undelegation.
+After delegating HYPE to a validator, there is a 1-day lockup period.
+Once this period ends, you can undelegate your tokens.
+They will then be available in your staking account immediately after undelegation.

-Create a python file:
+1. Create a Python file:
 ```
 nano undelegate.py
 ```

-Copy the below code and paste into the file,  Replace the `PRIVATE_KEY`, `VALIDATOR_ADDRESS` and `AMOUNT_HYPE` value with your own values and then hit ctrl+x then y then hit Enter to save.
-You could find the validator address in the Staking Action History in the Staking section of the Hyperliquid Platform.
+2. Copy the script below into the file, replacing `PRIVATE_KEY`, `VALIDATOR_ADDRESS`, and `AMOUNT_HYPE` with your own values.
+You can find validator addresses in the Staking Action History on the Hyperliquid platform.
+Save the file (ctrl+x, y, Enter).

 ```